tfpf/project-euler/README.md

 cargo r 16 31 9
 ```

 You can specify any number of arguments.
-Run it without arguments to sequentially solve all problems for which I have
+Run it without arguments to solve all problems for which I have written
-written solutions.
+solutions.

 ```sh
 cargo r